-We do not believe in requiring accredited teaching degrees but rather value the unique skills, life experiences, and passions that each of our talented teachers brings.
-There are always at least two staff members on site with CPR, Wilderness & Remote First Aid certifications, and training in emergency and extreme weather preparedness.
+We believe in the unique skills, life experiences, and passions that each of our talented teachers brings versus requiring accredited teaching degrees.
+All staff members are CPR, Wilderness & Remote First Aid certified, and trained in emergency and extreme weather preparedness.

 "Aloha, my name is Bianca.
 I was an employee in the public school system for many years.
 I felt that there was a big hole missing out of the educational value for the keiki in schools.
 I dreamt to fill that hole and with that dream came the vision of 'āina based learning – images of the forests here on Maui, local regenerative farmers, and knowledge of foraging.
 Then to my surprise, Pono Outdoor Program evolved.
 I offer a holistic approach to the child’s specific developmental needs.
 I teach in a way that will foster resilient, confident, and independent thinkers.
 I am honored to have your keiki as a part of this program where sovereignty meets the children and they are able to learn and grow to be pono with the ʻāina."